ruslan-hut/ocapi/docs/apiv1.md

         ]
     }
   ```
+  The endpoint can receive a parameter `update_description` to control whether the description should be updated or added.
-  If parameter `update_description` is set to `false`, the description will be added only if it doesn't already exist.
+  If the parameter is set to `false`, the description will be added only if it doesn't already exist.
   If the parameter is omitted, it defaults to `false`.
-If set to `true`, the description will be added or updated if it
+If set to `true`, the description will be added or updated.
-  already exists.
+  Example of url: `/api/v1/product/description?update_description=true`

 ### Categories.
 Products Hierarchy